 Fig. 1.
-The formation of hypogene caves depicting the conceptual model (A) and a field appearance (B).
-(A) Thermal, CO2-enriched groundwater upwells rapidly through a conduit pathway in a fault and/or fractures (red arrows) and, upon approaching a confining low-permeability layer, the flow is diverted sideways to the permeable bedding horizons in a soluble layer (dashed brown line), where it flows slowly.
-The temperature of the water remains high during the fast flow through the narrow fault conduit (red arrows) and drops quickly when the water slows down during its radial flow and heat transfer to the rock below and above (gradient color arrows).
-The rapid cooling of the water leads to a high degree of undersaturation with respect to calcite, inducing localized dissolution of the rock and cave formation (black ellipses).
+The formation of hypogene caves depicted by (A) a conceptual model and (B) the field appearance.
+(A) Thermal, CO2-enriched groundwater upwells rapidly through a conduit pathway in a fault and/or fractures (red arrows) and is diverted sideways upon approaching a confining low-permeability layer to the permeable bedding horizons in a soluble layer (dashed brown line), where it flows slowly.
+The temperature of the water remains high during the rapid flow through the narrow fault conduit (red arrows) and then drops quickly when the water slows during its radial flow and transfers heat to the rock below and above (color-gradient arrows).
+The rapid cooling of the water leads to significant undersaturation with respect to calcite, inducing localized dissolution of the rock and cave formation (black ellipses).
 (B) Field appearance of hypogene caves in carbonate rocks located near Jerusalem, Israel (photograph by R.R.).
-A confining low-permeability layer overlaying the main karstic layer (bordered by dashed lines).
+A confining low-permeability layer overlays the main karstic layer (bordered by dashed lines).